When tax season arrives, one of the most common questions is: How much should I pay my tax preparer?

 Under the Tax Cuts and Jobs Act (TCJA), the ability to deduct tax preparation fees has changed.
 Since 2018, these fees are no longer deductible for most taxpayers.
 However, self-employed individuals can still deduct these fees as a business expense.

 If you file a Schedule C (for business income), Schedule E (for rental income), or Schedule F (for farm income), you may be eligible to deduct the cost of tax preparation fees related to your business or rental income.
-For personal tax filings, tax preparation fees are not deductible.
-However, if the fees are incurred as part of managing a business or investment, they can be deducted on your business tax return.
+For personal tax filings, tax deductions for CPA preparation are not allowed.
+However, if you are a small business owner or investor, the fees may be incurred as part of your business tax return.

-Reducing the cost of tax preparation is possible with a bit of planning and organization.
-Here are a few strategies to help minimize your fees.
+Reducing the cost of tax preparation service fees is possible with a bit of planning and organization.
+Here are a few strategies to help minimize your fees of working with a tax advisor.

 Get an Estimate